tektoncd/triggers/docs/eventlisteners.md

 ## Event Interceptors

+Triggers within an `EventListener` can optionally specify an interceptor field.

+Event Interceptors can take several different forms today:

+* Webhook Interceptors
+* GitHub Interceptors

+### Webhook Interceptors

-Triggers within an `EventListener` can optionally specify an interceptor field which contains an [`ObjectReference`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.12/#objectreference-v1-core) to a Kubernetes Service.
-If an interceptor is specified, the `EventListener` sink will forward incoming events to the service referenced by the interceptor over HTTP.
+Webhook interceptors allow users to configure an external k8s object which contains business logic.
+These are currently specified under the `Webhook` field, which contains an [`ObjectReference`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.12/#objectreference-v1-core) to a Kubernetes Service.
+If a Webhook interceptor is specified, the `EventListener` sink will forward incoming events to the service referenced by the interceptor over HTTP.
 The service is expected to process the event and return a response back.
 The status code of the response